 Step 1: Consider if a PIP is appropriate

-The first step in creating a PIP is confirming that a PIP is the right tool for the job.
+The first step in creating a PIP is confirming that it is the right tool for the job.
 A PIP should never be a surprise.

 The first step to implementing a PIP is having a conversation with the team member about performance and your expectations first, and always follow up with an email to document the conversation and confirm your expectations (HR will love you for this).